 This study leverages high resolution acoustic monitoring data from an island-wide sensor array to record ecological responses to extreme weather events in the form of two large typhoons.
-We found no land use effects on most dimensions of stability measured, excepting spatial variability.
-Typhoons elicited divergent ecological responses among Okinawa’s forests, with post-typhoon increases in the spatial variability of biophony (NDSIBio) and the Normalised Difference Soundscape Index (NDSI) among forested sites.
-However, among Okinawa’s developed urban and agricultural sites, we detected no change in spatial variability in response to the typhoons.
+We found no land use effects on most dimensions of stability measured.
+However, we found post-typhoon increases in the spatial variability of biophony (NDSIBio) and the Normalised Difference Soundscape Index (NDSI) among forested sites, indicating that the typhoons elicited divergent ecological responses among Okinawa’s forests.
+Moreover, we detected no such change in spatial variability in response to the typhoons among Okinawa’s developed urban and agricultural sites.